projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

    This will build the application ELF binary in ``samples/hello_world/build/zephyr/zephyr.elf``.

 #.
-Build grub2 boot loader image
+Build grub2 bootloader image

    We can build the grub2 bootloader for Zephyr using ``boards/x86/common/scripts/build_grub.sh`` found in the `Zephyr source code <https://github.com/zephyrproject-rtos/zephyr>`_.